JoJo's Pitter Patter Pop!: Stickers

 Stickers were a form of power-up added in the 2.7.2 patch.
 Stickers came in two forms, decoration stickers and battle stickers.
 These could be earned either by purchasing them with sticker ink or from event battles.
 In the 3.0.0 patch another form of stickers called "EX Stickers" were added which were unlocked when the player had fully awakened a unit.
 When a player had created a team of units they could create a "Pitter Set" which acted like a Sticker album.
 In it players could place stickers they had earned to either decorate their stickerbook or to power-up their units.
 Stickers each had their own abilities such as increasing the power of all units of a specific colour, increasing damage in Stand Up Time, etc. Some stickers had passive effects while others (especially EX Stickers) had specific activation conditions.

 Chests

 Chests were another type of gacha which could contain any number of rewards such as currency or tickets.
 Chests came in five different types, Iron, Bronze, Silver, Gold and Platinum, each one of increasing rarity and better prizes.
 Chests could be earned in a number of different ways such as completing certain conditions in battles, performing well in Score Attack or daily rewards.

 Adventures

 Adventures were added to the game in the 2.5.3 patch.
-Players could chose a group of five units to go on "adventures" which could last from two to ten hours depending on the rewards.
+Players could choose a group of five units to go on "adventures" which could last from two to ten hours depending on the rewards.
 The most common rewards from Adventures were gifts, coins, and Level Tickets, with diamonds being a rare reward also.
 Certain event Adventures could also reward the player with chests.